kingshuk7/ubuntu-packages-with-ansible/README.md

 ```bash
 sudo apt-get install ansible
 ```
-2. `Python` needs to be installed on the cleint.
+2. `Python` needs to be installed on the client.
 For installing `Python`crun the below-mentioned command.
 ```bash
 ansible <remote_host> -u <remote_user> -m raw -a "sudo apt-get install python"
 ```